 The Borrin Foundation currently supports one summer legal research internship programme.
-Other scholarship programmes are under development.
-We expect to make an announcement in late 2018 about future funding of scholarships to support study by talented New Zealanders who share the Foundation’s commitment to serving the people of New Zealand through the law.
+Other scholarship programmes are under development to support study by talented New Zealanders who share the Foundation’s commitment to serving the people of New Zealand through the law.

 Promoting Māori legal scholarship among young people.